okikio/native/packages/animate/README.md

 ### stop()

-Cancels all Animations and de-references them allowing them to be garbage collected in a rush.
+Cancels all Animations and de-references them, allowing them to be garbage collected in a rush.
 It also emits a `stop` event to alert you to the animation stopping.

 The `stop` method is not chainable.